Ryder Cup Betting Guide

 When the tournament draws closer, more markets will become available, including player markets such as top overall points scorer, top USA/Europe points scorer and lowest points scorer.
 When the match ups are announced individual match betting markets will be formed too.

 When you are betting on the Ryder Cup you will want to maximise your winnings.
-Choosing the right Ryder Cup 2018 bookie is crucial for achieving this aim and quality of odds and promotions should be at the forefront of your thoughts.
-There are no promotions available just yet, but usually Sportsbet and Crownbet can be relied upon to provide excellent Ryder Cup promotions.
+Choosing the right Ryder Cup 2020 bookie is crucial for achieving this aim and quality of odds and promotions should be at the forefront of your thoughts.

-Quality of odds is an even more important issue when choosing your Ryder Cup 2018 bookie and we looked at the current outright odds on offer from three Aussie bookmakers.
-Palmerbet had an over round of 110.1%, while Bet365 were slightly better at 109.34%.
-However, best of all for Ryder Cup 2018 odds were Ladbrokes with an over round of 109.1%.
-So, if you are considering having an early bet on the outcome of the Ryder Cup 2018, Ladbrokes Australia is worth a second look.
+Quality of odds is an even more important issue when choosing your Ryder Cup 2020 bookie and we looked at the current outright odds on offer from three Aussie bookmakers.
+Best of all for Ryder Cup 2020 odds were currently Ladbrokes.
+So, if you are considering having an early bet on the outcome of the Ryder Cup 2020, Ladbrokes Australia is worth a second look.

 Foursomes golf involves two teams of two players competing in a match over a total of 18 holes.
 Each player takes alternate shots so it is crucial that the players selected have games that gel together well.
 There are four foursome matches on each of the first two days.

 Fourballs golf also involves two teams of two players competing in a match over 18 holes.
 However, while the foursomes requires players to take alternative shots, in fourball golf both players play every shot with the lowest score counting for each hole.
 There are also four fourballs matches on the opening two days of the Ryder Cup.